WestGalwayHackathon/Tournamental/README.md

 # Tournamental
-Tournamental (also known as TournyMate) is a simple tournament organizer website.
+Tournamental ('formally' known as TournyMate) is a simple tournament organizer website.
 This project was developed during the first Hackathon.